carbonical/Seafoam/README.md

 - about:blank cloaking

 ## Notice:
-The proxy is not finished yet.
-We apologise!
+The proxy we are using is CamoAPI by MrMacAttaxy.
+Check them out!

 ## Disclaimer:
 We do not take responsibility for your actions using this website.
 We do not take credit for any of the games/apps listed on this site.
 We do not own any of the games/apps listed on this site.
 We are not associated with any of the games/apps on this site.
 We do not take credit and are not affiliated with any of the images, games, exploits and apps used on this site.